Up to 60% off sofas & mattresses — limited‑time deals.

 Is the edge strong enough for sitting?

 For quick sits, yes.
-For longer edge time, it compresses enough that you’ll likely shift inward.
+For longer stretches, it compresses enough that you’ll probably shift inward.

 Previous post